 Certain companies have a reputation for being particularly kind towards new drivers.
 Some companies offer surprisingly low prices to new drivers, for example.
 Other insurance companies are famously user-friendly, making it easy for drivers of all experience levels to navigate their policy.

 Whatever you’re looking for in a car insurance company, we want to help.
 Here are the top 10 car insurance companies for new drivers in no particular order:

-If you are a veteran or active-duty military, or if you have an immediate family member who is active-duty military or a veteran, then you may qualify for USAA.
+If you are a veteran or active-duty military, or if you have an immediate family member who is an active-duty military or a veteran, then you may qualify for USAA.
 USAA is one of the most affordable car insurance companies in the country whether you’re a new driver or an experienced driver.
 The only “catch” is that it’s only available to active duty or retired military and their families.
 If you qualify, then USAA may be your best option as a new driver.

 GEICO, which originally stood for Government Employees Insurance Company, is another company that frequently ranks as one of the cheapest for new drivers.
 GEICO tends to offer competitive rates to drivers of all experience levels.
 If you’re a new driver with a good credit score, then you should be able to get a very competitive rate with GEICO.